whatever60/sops/novogene_demultiplexing.md

 In our current setting, you are allocated only one lane on the NovaSeq flow cell.
 As Illumina index is independent across lanes, sample sheet requires lane-index combination for demultiplexing.

-Inspect content of `usftp21.novogene.com/<run_name>/Data/Intensities/BaseCalls/`.
-You should see only one sub-folder, and from its name you can tell the lane number (e.g. `L001`, meaning your sample is on Lane 1).
+Inspect content of `<run-name>.BCL/Data/Intensities/BaseCalls/`.
+You should see **one and only one** sub-folder, and from its name you can tell the lane number (e.g. `L001`, meaning your sample is on Lane 1).

 ### Decide cycle configuration